Get Travel Southern Oregon highlights delivered to your inbox

 Wildlife Images is open to visitors year round except for some holidays.
 Only minutes from Interstate 5, we are conveniently located 14 miles from Grants Pass, near the town of Merlin, Oregon.
 Tours take about 1 1/2 hours.
 On the walk through the compound you will see bears, mountain lions, visit our Eagle Flight and enjoy all of the non-releasable animals that make their way to our shelter.
 During the spring months we care for several hundred babies.
 We ask that you wear comfortable shoes, dress warm in the winter and bring bottled water in the summer with the appropriate sun clothing and accessories.
 After the tour you will have the opportunity to visit our gift shop and select from our numerous unique items for gifts and memories of your visit.

 Please call in advance for tour availability and to reserve your place on the tour.
-You can reach them by calling: (541) 476-0222.
+Reservations are required for all tours.
+You can pre-pay by visiting the Wildlife Images website.

 Contact Information

-11845 Lower River Rd.
+11845 Lower River Road

 Grants Pass, OR.
 97526